 You can ask your nurse or midwife about the conditions covered by newborn screening in your hospital or community.

 There are some conditions and disorders that newborn screening doesn’t cover.
 Let your doctor or nurse know if you have a family history of any disorders or conditions.

 Newborn screening checks for rare disorders and conditions.
 Most children with these disorders come from families with no previous history of the disorders.

 Newborn screening: what to expect

-Your doctor or midwife will ask for your permission to do the test.
-In some states they ask you to sign a consent form before the test.
+Your doctor or midwife will ask for your permission to do newborn screening.
+In some states, you’ll be asked to sign a form.

 Newborn screening results

 Results are usually available about two weeks after the test, when they’re sent to your midwife or the centre where your baby was born.
 Almost all babies have normal results.
 Usually you’ll be told about your baby’s test results only if there’s a problem.

 About 1 in 1000 babies has an abnormal result.
 If your baby’s results aren’t normal, you’ll be contacted straight away and referred to a specialist for further testing to diagnose your baby’s condition.

 It’s important to take your baby for this second round of testing without delay.
 The sooner your baby’s condition is diagnosed, the sooner she can start treatment.